-It is the responsibility of the board to approve the appraisal district budget, adopt general policies and appoint a taxpayer liaison officer for the district and a chairperson and a secretary of the Appraisal Review Board.
+It is the responsibility of the board to approve the appraisal district budget, adopt general policies and appoint a taxpayer liaison officer for the district.
 The board of directors does not have the authority to value property or administer exemptions.
 Rather to ensure adherence with generally accepted appraisal practice, the board is responsible for the adoption of a biennial written plan for the reappraisal of all property within the CAD boundaries.
-For 2019, TAD is operating under the guidelines established in the 2019-2020 Reappraisal Plan.
+For 2020, TAD is operating under the guidelines established in the 2019-2020 Reappraisal Plan.